Sameen-K-A/CallingApp-Backend/docs/admin.md

   "message": "Configuration retrieved successfully.", "data": {
     "withdrawal": {
-      "coinToInrRatio": {
+      "inrToCoinRatio": {
         "value": 0.1,
-        "label": "Coin to INR Ratio",
+        "label": "INR to Coin Ratio",
-        "description": "Conversion rate from coins to Indian Rupees" },
+        "description": "This setting controls how many coins equal ₹1 when calculating withdrawal amounts.
+For example, if set to 1, then 1 coin equals ₹1, so 500 coins will be worth ₹500.
+If set to 2, then 2 coins equal ₹1, meaning 500 coins would be worth ₹250.
+A higher value means telecallers need more coins to earn the same amount of money."
+      },
       "minWithdrawalCoins": {
         "value": 100,